Programmatically ingest data into Azure Data Explorer

 If we use that endpoint, we get a message that our data is ingested into a queue:

-Within the query editor of Azure Data Explorer, the data is seen as being ingested within a few seconds up to five minutes based on the batching queue:
+Within the query editor of Azure Data Explorer, the data is seen as being ingested within a few seconds or up to five minutes based on the batching queue:

 That was simple…